ssato/python-anytemplate/README.rst

 template engines and rendering libraries, and provide a few very simple and easily understandable APIs to render templates.

-It also provide a CLI tool called anytemplate_cli to render templates written in these various template languages.
+Also a CLI tool called anytemplate_cli is provided to render templates written in these template languages.

 - Author: Satoru SATOH <ssato@redhat.com>
 - License: MIT

-It supports the following template engines currently:
+The following template engines are supported currently:

 .. csv-table::
    :header: "Name", "Notes"